An empowering story of autistic experienceThis post may contain compensated links. Read my disclaimer here

 ‘Not noticing’… is not the same as ‘deliberately ignoring’

 The format of the book provides an accessible structure.
 Sections are broken up into questions being posed to the child, such as “Why don’t you do what you are told to straight away?”
 Higashida’s replies provide explanations of why this can happen.
-He also provides suggestions for positive approaches that could be helpful during frustrating situations.
+He also provides suggestions for positive approaches that could be helpful.

-For example, one simple yet significant tip is to say the person’s name before speaking to them.
-This can help grab their attention so they are more likely to notice you are speaking to them. ” ‘Not noticing’… is not the same as ‘deliberately ignoring’,” Higashida reminds us.
+For example, one simple tip is to say the person’s name before speaking to them.
+This can help grab their attention so they are more likely to notice you are speaking to them. ” ‘Not noticing’… is not the same as ‘deliberately ignoring’,” Higashida reminds the reader.

 Poetic writing and illustrations inspired by nature